ramachandra742/NLP-Projects/README.md

 requests.post('http://localhost:5000/predict', files={'file': open('review.txt','r')})

-If text in the review file has positive sentiment then,Here is the response from API:
+If text in the review file has positive sentiment then,Here is the response from API looks like:

  {
  "confidence": 0.9956058859825134,